Supramolecular catalysis: Asymmetric [2+2] photoadditions

-List's confined Bronsted acid as a catalyst for asymmetric spiroacetalization
+Asymmetric spiroacetalization

-Inspired by enzymes with deep active site pocket, List and coworkers designed and constructed a set of confined Bronsted acids with an extremely sterically demanding chiral pocket based on a C2-symmetric bis(binapthyl) imidodiphosphoric acid.
+Enzymes also inspired a set of confined Bronsted acids within an extremely sterically demanding chiral pocket based on a C2-symmetric bis(binapthyl) imidodiphosphoric acid.
 Within the chiral microenvironment, the catalysts has a geometrically fixed bifunctional active site that activates both an electrophilic part and a nucleophilic part of a substrate.
 This catalyst enables stereoselective spiroacetal formation with high enantiomeric excess for a variety of substrates.

 Supramolecular inhibitors

 Supramolecular containers do not only have an application in catalysis but also in the opposite, namely, inhibition.
 A container molecule could encapsulate a guest molecule and thus subsequently renders the guest unreactive.
 A mechanism of inhibition could either be that the substrate is completely isolated from the reagent or that the container molecule destabilize the transition state of the reaction.

 Nitschke and coworkers invented a self-assembly M4L6 supramolecular host with a tetrahedral hydrophobic cavity that can encapsulate white phosphorus.
 Pyrophoric phosphorus, which could self-combust upon contact with air, is rendered air-stable within the cavity.
 Even though the hole in the cavity is large enough for an oxygen molecule to enter, the transition state of the combustion is too large to fit within the small cage cavity.